gatling/gatling/src/docs/content/reference/current/general/concepts/index.md

 To represent users' behaviors, testers will have to define scenarios which will be written as scripts given to Gatling.

-These scenarios can be the result of measurements on the running application with analytic tools, or expected users behavior of a new application.
+These scenarios can be the result of measurements on the running application with analytic tools, or expected users' behavior of a new application.
 In any case, the creation of these scenarios is the key to meaningful results of the load test.

 A scenario represents a typical user behavior.
 It's a workflow that virtual users will follow.